rchrch/homebridge-mhacwifi1-lan/README.md

 ## Known Issues

 From testing the MH-AC-WIFI-1 controller can be slow to respond to commands.
 This appears to be normal.
-To mitigate frequently queries, the plugin is designed to regularly poll all sensors and provide cached copies.
-This update interval is currently set to 2 seconds.
+To mitigate frequently queries, the plugin is designed to regularly poll all sensors every `syncPeriod` milliseconds.
+The update interval is set to 1000 milliseconds by default.
+You can get increase/decrease slow request logging by changing the `slowThrehold` value.

 ## TODO
 * Device discovery tools
-* Make the update interval configurable (not sure if this is necessary)

 ## License